What is the requirement?

 Does work on a political campaign or 527 qualify?

-If the work is as legal counsel to the campaign or as a lawyer in the general counsel’s office, then it may count toward the pro bono requirement.
-See the Academic Handbook for more information.
+If the work is as legal counsel to the campaign or as a lawyer in the general counsel’s office, then it might count toward the pro bono requirement.
+Contact Lee Mestre (lmestre@law) in OCP with more details and see the Academic Handbook for more information.

 Does non-legal volunteer work count (e.g. Big Brother/Big Sister)?

 Work must be legal to qualify for the pro bono requirement.
 Education in the community for both adults and children concerning the legal process and their rights may fulfill the requirement if there is an advocacy or representational aspect to the work (for example, writing pamphlets about Fair Housing laws or leading information sessions on pro se divorce).

 Foreign language interpretation on behalf of a client in an approved legal services setting (generally HLS clinics which provide legal services) will qualify.
 Written translation work does not qualify since it does not have an advocacy or representational component.

 I am a transfer student.
 Can my prior work with other schools count toward the requirement?

 Yes.
 Transfer students may seek pro bono credit for work completed at their prior law school.